yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-alerts-health-check.md

 ![Configure alerts](/images/yp/config-alerts1.png)

-The **Alert Creation** view allows you to perform the following for specific universes or for your instance of Yugabyte Platform:
+The **Alert Configurations** view allows you to perform the following for specific universes or for your instance of Yugabyte Platform:

-- Create new alerts.
+- Create new alert configurations.
 - Modify, delete, activate, or deactivate existing alerts, as well as send test alerts via **Actions**.
+- Find alerts by applying filters.
+- Define maintenance period during which alerts are not issued.

 ## Create alerts

 Regardless of the alert level, you create an alert as follows:

-- Navigate to **Alert Configurations > Alert Creation**.
+- Navigate to **Alert Configurations > Alert Policies**.

 - Click either **Create Alert Config > Universe Alert** or **Create Alert Config > Platform Alert**, depending on the scope of the alert.